ivanakhoo/BerryBubble/README.md

 - GRadYear does not load in updateProfile

-- Fix spacing for the project name and star

 ### Features

 - Buttons for grad years for search selection

-- Finish out the details page formatting

 - change color of dropdown to the var gray as well as other buttons